ably/terraform-provider-ably/README.md

 ## Using Ably Terraform provider

-This readme gives a basic example; for more examples see the [examples/](examples/) folder, rendered documentation on the Terraform Registry, or [docs/] folder.
+This readme gives a basic example; for more examples see the [examples/](examples/) folder, rendered documentation on the Terraform Registry, or [docs](docs/index.md) in this repository.

 ```terraform